 Does Facebook Analytics shutdown affect Data Studio reporting?

-Some users have asked if the Facebook Analytics shutting down will affect your Google Data Studio reporting.
+Some users have asked if the Facebook Analytics shutting down will affect your Google Data Studio reports.

-The answer is no. Facebook Analytics and Facebook Insights are different products; Facebook Analytics is for website behavior tracking (like Google Analytics) and Facebook Insights is for page metrics (for organic efforts).
+The answer is no, as Facebook Analytics and Facebook Insights are different products; Facebook Analytics is for website behavior tracking (like Google Analytics), and Facebook Insights is for page metrics (for organic efforts).

-Free options to connect Facebook Insights to Google Data Studio
+These are the steps to connect Facebook Insights to Data Studio for free:

-Just as with Data Studio, automatically pulling data from Facebook to Google Sheets requires ongoing developer effort.
-So, Google Sheets connections—while there could be freemium options—will be limited anyway, and the direct connection is more powerful and flexible than having Sheets in between.
+To summarise, you need to consider that pulling data from Facebook to Google Sheets requires ongoing developer effort.
+So, while there could be freemium options, Google Sheets connections will be limited anyway, and the direct connection is more powerful and flexible than having Sheets in between

-We’ll learn how to import Facebook Pages insights data to Google Data Studio automatically through a connector.
+We already learned how to connect Facebook insights for free, now we’ll learn how to import Facebook Pages Insights data to Google Data Studio through a connector.

-For this tutorial, of course, we will use our Porter Metrics Facebook Pages Insights connector.
-It is self-promotion, but will also mention why we made it the best solution available.
+Besides, for this tutorial, you need to know we will use Porter Metrics Facebook Pages Insights connector to make things easier for you.
+We know this is self-promotion but also mention why we made it the best solution available.
 You can instantly start a 14-days free trial.

 - By using this link